Legacy of the Plains Museum gearing up for High Plains Christmas

 “It’s pretty cool for the kids and families that are there to watch the horse ride up delivering the letters to Santa,” she said.

-The Scotts Bluff National Monument will also be there with a table for making decorations, Dan Morford, superintendent of the Scotts Bluff National Monument, said.
+The Scotts Bluff National Monument will also be at Legacy of the Plains with a table for making decorations, Dan Morford, superintendent of the Scotts Bluff National Monument, said.

 “It’s going to be a takeaway activity that the kids can take with them that has proved pretty popular in the past, he said.